goedgeai/dropt-cli/README.md

 ### Create/Run a DrOpt Project
-- Use script `droptctl` to create or resume a DrOpt project.
+- Use script `droptctl` to create or resume a Dr.Opt project.
 - Run the following command for the instruction of `droptctl`:
   ```console
   $ droptctl -h